Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 Remember that barn lime is a drying agent used to combat floor moisture, which can help reduce general odors.
 The safety distinctions are the most important part of this entire guide.

-• If you ever suspect a chicken has been injured by chemical exposure, contact a veterinarian immediately.
+If you ever suspect a chicken has been injured by chemical exposure, contact a veterinarian immediately.
+For guidance on when professional help is needed, see our article on when to call the vet for a backyard chicken.